pierre-rouleau/usrhome/readme.rst

 File Name                          Description
 ================================== ================================================================
 usrcfg/setfor-all-config.sh        **Required** Holds user configuration that applies to the Bash
                                    and Z Shell.

-                                   - This must be written in POSIX sh script, compatible with both Bash and Z Shell.
+Therefore it must be written in POSIX sh script, compatible with both Bash and Z Shell.

+                                   It defines:

+                                   - USRHOME_TRACE_SHELL_CONFIG which controls shell tracing:

-                                   - Defines USRHOME_TRACE_SHELL_CONFIG to 0
+                                     - 0 : disable shell tracing,
-                                     to disable shell tracing, 1 to enable it and a file name to enable it and activate logging inside that file.
+                                     - 1 : enable shell tracing to shell stdout,
+                                     - file name: enable shell tracing to shell stdout and to the specified file.
+The file name must be an absolute file name inside an existing directory.

+                                   - USRHOME_USE_HOMEBREW:

+                                     - 0: don't use Homebrew_,
+                                     - 1: to activate the use of (already installed) Homebrew_.

+                                   - The USRHOME concept directory variables (see next section) which includes: USRHOME_DIR_MY, USRHOME_DIR_LIC, USRHOME_DIR_LOG, USRHOME_DIR_DV, USRHOME_DIR_PRIV,
+                                     USRHOME_DIR_PUB, USRHOME_DIR_TMP.

+                                   - USRHOME_PROMPT_MODEL which select the prompt model.
+As described further in the `USRHOME Prompt`_ section, the following values are supported:

+                                     - 0: prompt is not defined by USRHOME logic, user code should define it or use system's default.
+                                     - 1,2 or 3: USRHOME pre-defined prompt.

+                                   - USRHOME_CONFIG_AT_LOGIN:

+                                     - Leave undefined, if you do not want to modify PATH in a login shell.
+                                     - 1: define it to 1 if you want the PATH modified in the login shell so it has the same configuration than then non-login interactive shell.

-                                   - It also holds some USRHOME-specific logic to control optional shell config file tracing.
+                                   The file also sources the `usrhome/ibin/shell-tracing.sh`_ to define USRHOME-specific logic to control optional shell config file tracing.

 usrcfg/do-user-zprofile.zsh        **Optional**.
 User-specific Z Shell zprofile logic.